dice-group/IGUANA/README.md

 ##Licensing

-IGUANA is licensed under the MIT License
+IGUANA is licensed under the LGPL License
 Please see the file called [LICENSE](https://github.com/AKSW/IGUANA/blob/master/LICENSE)

-The whole list of libraries we use and their licenses is stated in the file called [LIBRARIES](https://github.com/AKSW/IGUANA/blob/master/LIBRARIES)
+The (not anymore whole) list of libraries we use and their licenses is stated in the file called [LIBRARIES](https://github.com/AKSW/IGUANA/blob/master/LIBRARIES)

 ##Contacts